 On the taxi operations side:

-- What are the highest revenue-per-mile routes?
+- What routes produce the highest revenue-per-mile?

 On the IoT side: